raymon-roos/lyrical-rs/README.md

 3. Create a genius account.
 4. Create an API client: <https://genius.com/api-clients>.
 Just fill in some random things, it doesn't matter for this script.
-5. Generate an access token for your "client", and save it to a file named `.token` in the root of this directory.
+5. Generate an access token for your "client" and save it to `$XDG_CONFIG_HOME/lyrical/token`.
 Maybe make the file only readable and writeable by your own user.

 ```sh
 # First argument is the artist's name, second argument is the song title.